hydra2s/vulkan.node.js/README.md

 - Planned support for glMatrix fully
 - Planned support for WebAssembly bindings and memory

+## TODO

+- [ ] User friendly interfaces as possible
+- [ ] Protective proxies and classes for `typed.js` types
+- [ ] More specific types (such as arrays, number accessors)
+- [ ] Optimizations on JS side
+- [ ] Variable type acception for API callables (such as typed arrays, array buffers, strings, etc.)
+- [ ] Variable acceptors for JS types (for string, typed arrays, array buffers, native address, etc.)

 ## Test code

 Currently, not for production use.